 British accessories brand C.Nicol was founded in 2015 and creates clean and minimal leather bags—the buckets in black and tan in particular have been influencer favourites.

 Istanbul-based handbag label Manu Atelier was founded by sisters Merve and Beste Manastir.
 The box-shaped Pristine, the brand's signature silhouette, is now available in a rainbow of colours.
 Chances are that if you've been anywhere near Instagram over the past 12 months, you'll have spotted a Pristine in at least one of your favourite bloggers' pictures.

-Chylak is emerging as one of the key new influencer favourites in 2018, as we keep spotting the belt bags on our favourite fashion faces.
+Chylak is emerging as one of the key new influencer favourites, as we keep spotting the belt bags on our favourite fashion faces, including Alexa Chung.

 We expect big things from British brand Yuzefi, as it only launched at London Fashion Week in 2016, but it is already becoming a name to be dropped within fashion circles.
-In particular, we love the boxy Delila style in the pink, which is under £400.
+In particular, we love the Dip colour-block bag, which comes in under £600.

 Straw basket bags aren't going anywhere anytime soon, and if you're looking for a quality style, then you can't beat Muun's ever-so-pretty baskets, which are handwoven in Ghana and then finished in an atelier in Paris.
 But be warned: These keep selling out almost instantly.

 Susan Alexandra's playful beaded bags have been a street style mainstay this year.
 Designer Susan Alexandra creates handmade beaded bags in the happiest colours she can find, and sometimes even adds mini strawberries and clementines on top to make them even more fun.

 Brother and sister Belinda and James Yu discovered that their grandmother created handwoven wicker baskets in China before she moved to England.
 This inspired them to create their own basket bags using the traditional techniques their grandmother followed.